Maqam (shrine): Construction

-The most popular type of maqams is a single chamber square building topped with a dome, in the middle of which there is a stone cenotaph, though the bodies of the revered figures themselves were buried below the ground level.
+The most popular type of maqam is a single chamber square building topped with a dome, in the middle of which there is a stone cenotaph, though the revered figures themselves were buried below ground level.
 In the south wall of the maqam, there is usually a small mihrab facing Mecca, decorated with inscriptions and floral ornament.
 The entrance to the chamber is mostly at the north wall.
 In the other arched walls there are usually small windows.
 Candelabras and lamps are hanging in an active maqam, a cenotaph is covered by a quilt (usually a green one), praying rugs are spread on the floor in front of the mihrab.

 There are also bigger maqams, consisting of two, three or four chambers: prayer chamber, entrance hall, zawiya or a room for pilgrims to have a rest.
 Big maqams have two or three similar domes.
 In times of old, the dome was decorated by a metal spire with a crescent, but nowadays such decoration is rare.